popi1141/info-441-final/README.md

 ## Acknowledgements & Legals

 * Basic functionality code was bootstrapped utilizing a variety of starter/boilerplate code from LogRocket, StackOverflow, YouTube tutorials and Divjoy.
+Acknowledgements below.
 * Clown assets used for Clownsonas are wholly original drawn by Victor Maciel.

 ## Resources